North Maluku: Government and administrative divisions

-Notes: (a) The Regency-level BPS publication for mid 2023 shows a population figure of 96,977 for Central Halmahera which is wildly different from the Provincial-level publication figures given above.
-Note several of the figures for areas also show great disparity between the BPS figires published by the Province and those published by the Regencies, although both sets are "official".
+Notes: (a) The Regency-level BPS publication for mid 2025 shows a population figure of 115,083 for Central Halmahera which is wildly different from the Provincial-level publication figures given above.
+Note several of the figures for areas also show great disparity between the BPS figures published by the Province and those published by the Regencies, although both sets are "official".

 The province now forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The North Maluku Electoral District consists of all of the 8 regencies and 2 cities in the province, and elects 3 members to the People's Representative Council.

 Economy

 In the 2010s, efforts were undertaken to further develop the province.
 Governor Abdul Ghani Kasuba designated South Halmahera as a tourism region for the province, inaugurating the Widi International Fishing Tournament for that purpose.
 Kasuba also successfully negotiated with the China-based Jinchun Group to build a nine-trillion rupiah nickel smelter in the Obi Islands.